 - a.
 Be certain that the rip fence is parallel to the saw blade. - b.
 Do not rip by applying the feed force to the section of the workpiece that will become the cut-off (free) piece.
 Feed force when ripping should always be applied between the saw blade and the fence; use a push stick for narrow work, 6 in.
 (152 mm) wide or less. - c.
 Keep saw blade guard assembly, riving knife and anti-kickback assembly in place and operating properly.
-If anti-kickback assembly is not operational, return your unit to the nearest Sears or other qualified service dealer for repair.
-The riving knife must be in alignment with the saw blade and the anti-kickback pawls assembly must stop a kickback once it has started.
-Check their action before ripping by pushing the wood under the antikickback assembly.
-The teeth must prevent the wood from being pulled toward the front of the saw.
+If anti-kickback assembly is not operational, return your unit to the nearest authorized service center for repair.
+The riving knife must be in alignment with the saw blade and the anti-kickback pawls assembly must stop a kickback

-- d.
-Use saw blade guard assembly, anti-kickback pawls assembly and riving knife for every operation for which it can be used, including all through-sawing. - e.
-Push the workpiece past the saw blade prior to release. - f.
-Never rip a workpiece that is twisted or warped, or does not have a straight edge to guide along the fence. - g.
-Never saw a large workpiece that cannot be controlled. - h.
-Never use the fence as a guide or length stop when crosscutting. - Never saw a workpiece with loose knots, flaws, nails or other foreign objects. - j.
+- once it has started.
+Check their action before ripping by pushing the wood under the anti-kickback assembly.
+The teeth must prevent the wood from being pulled toward the front of the saw. - d.
+Plastic and composite (like hardboard) materials may be cut on your saw.
+However, since these are usually quite hard and slippery, the anti-kickback pawls may not stop a kickback.
+Therefore, be especially attentive to following proper set up and cutting procedures for ripping. - Use saw blade guard assembly, anti-kickback pawls assembly and riving knife for every operation for which it can be used, including all through-sawing. - Push the workpiece past the saw blade prior to release. - g.
+Never rip a workpiece that is twisted or warped, or does not have a straight edge to guide along the fence. - h.
+Never saw a large workpiece that cannot be controlled. - Never use the fence as a guide or length stop when crosscutting. - Never saw a workpiece with loose knots, flaws, nails or other foreign objects. - k.
 Never rip a workpiece shorter than 10 in.
-(254 mm). - k.
-NEVER use a dull blade replace or have resharpened. - I. NEVER use a rip fence and miter gauge together. - m.
+(254 mm). - NEVER use a dull blade replace or have resharpened. - m.
+NEVER use a rip fence and miter gauge together. - n.
 Keep hands out of saw blade.